 Want to avoid those repercussions and make sure you’re in line with the FMCSA’s latest rules and regulations?
 Use this ELD checklist to get one that meets these requirements.

 - It must allow for a separate driver and admin user accounts.

-- It must sync up with the engine control module of your truck.
+- The device must sync up with the engine control module of your truck.
 This allows it to automatically record your engine and motion status, among other data points.

-- It must automatically record all driving time at intervals of 60 minutes.
+- ELD devices must automatically record all driving time at intervals of 60 minutes.
 It should record the following details about driving time: data, time, location, engine hours, vehicle miles, and driver ID.

-- It must record location data.
+- Recording location data is a must.
 It should be accurate within a one-mile radius during on-duty hours.
 If a vehicle is authorized for personal use, this can be a 10-mile radius.

-- It must store all data for the full, current 24-hour period.
+- Must store all data for the full, current 24-hour period.
 It also must store data for all seven days prior.

-- It should be tamper– No one should be able to erase or alter information collected on the device, though the driver should be able to access a copy of their ELD records on demand.
+- All ELDs should be tamper-proof No one should be able to erase or alter information collected on the device, though the driver should be able to access a copy of their ELD records on demand.

 - Data must be transferable.
 This can be with electronic/web services or a USB/Bluetooth device.

-- It must require driver certification at the close of every 24-hour period.
+- The device must require driver certification at the close of every 24-hour period.
 Drivers also must annotate any edits that are made.

-- It’s on the FMCSA-approved ELD list located at DOT.gov.
+- Your device should be on the FMCSA-approved ELD list located at DOT.gov.
 The vendors listed here offer compliant, FMCSA-registered ELD devices that meet all legal specs and requirements.